 - Representing an engineering services company in defense of claims arising out of the development of two biomass plants in Franklin and Madison Counties, GA.
 Claims exceed $250 million and involve disputes concerning plant design, construction, and performance.
 The matter is proceeding in ad hoc arbitration.

-- Representing a Brazilian construction company in an LCIA arbitration concerning the construction of a highway in Trinidad & Tobago.
-Claims and counterclaims exceed $360 million and were the subject of a three-week evidentiary hearing involving 10 fact witnesses and six experts.
+- Representing a Brazilian general contractor in an LCIA arbitration concerning the construction of a highway in Trinidad & Tobago.
+Claims and counterclaims exceeded $360 million.
+After a three-week evidentiary hearing in 2022 involving 16 fact and expert witnesses, our team obtained a major victory for the client with an award exceeding $200 million.

 - Representing a railway development company in an international arbitration involving the failure of two central/eastern African nations to optimize railway viability.
 Claims arise from the nations’ failure to coordinate customs and concession fees, their improper subsidization of competitive modes of transportation of goods, and a variety of other actions detrimental to the client.
 The arbitration will proceed pursuant to UNCITRAL arbitration rules and be seated in London.
 Damages exceed $500 million in lost investment costs and lost profits.